 Export Track Window (New)

 Selecting Export Track from the right-click menu opens a window enabling you to export a map region, including a variety of annotation features (see the figure below).
-The file is created as either a comma-separated CSV file, which can be imported easily into Excel, or as a FASTA file.
-The annotation tracks can also be exported in Genbank format.
+The file is created as either a comma-separated CSV file, which can be imported easily into Excel, as a GenBank, or as a FASTA file.
 Note that the information available will vary depending on which map region you choose.
 If you wish to export another map region use the sliders at the top of the window.

 Follow the steps below to export the map region.